zifeo/EPFL/bioeng486.md

   - internal model : neural mechanisms that mimics input-output relationships of limbs and external objects

-    - forward internal : predict sensory consequences of given motor command, provide mechanism to vercome delay involved in sensing actual outcome, mental simulation, CNS use this for grip force modulation
+    - forward internal : predict sensory consequences of given motor command, provide mechanism to overcome delay involved in sensing actual outcome, mental simulation, CNS use this for grip force modulation
     - inverse internal : starts from desired sensory state and outputs accordingly
     - grip force-load force coupling : observed when hand moved voluntarily while object held by finger opposing thumb, sensory delay in relaying change in load force to CNS 50-100ms